-On the night of the 8th February in 1855, after a heavy snowfall, the residents of Topsham awoke the next morning to find that a series of hoof-like marks had appeared in the snow around the town.
-They were first seen by George Fairley, a baker on his
+After a heavy snowfall during the night of the 8th February 1855, the residents of Topsham awoke the next morning to find that a series of hoof-like marks had appeared in the snow around the town.
+They were first seen by George Fairley, a baker on his early morning rounds.

 But the mystery has never been solved…..